Published on September 12, 2016

 The Scientific American article of 1905 could not have known that the Wrights European fans would soon be vindicated.
 Their piece ended with the insinuation of dishonesty when they wrote, “We certainly want more light on the subject.”
 Indeed, the Wrights would show their stuff in the end.
 They would secure their place in history for the first successful heavier-than-air powered flight.

-In 1909, soon after their return to America, the US Army took an interest in the Wrights’ aeroplane and the first official trials were held.
+In 1909, soon after their return to America, the US Army took an interest in the Wrights’ aeroplane.
+The first official trials were held.